Laknath1996/laknath1996.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+Hello there!
 My name is Laknath Ashwin De Silva (ලක්නාත් අශ්වි​න් ද සිල්වා in Sinhalese script).
-I am a PhD student in the Johns Hopkins University, MD, USA advised by Dr. [Joshua Vogelstein](https://neurodata.io/){:target="\_blank"}, Dr. Pratik Chaudhari and Dr. Carey Priebe.
+I am a PhD student in the Department of Biomedical Engineering at Johns Hopkins University, where I am fortunate to be advised by Dr. Joshua Vogelstein and co-advised by Dr. Carey E. Priebe (JHU) and Dr. Pratik Chaudhari (UPenn).

 I aspire to work towards reducing the gap between machine and natural intelligences.
-My areas of interest include {deep, continual, statistical, geometric} learning, signal processing, computer vision, and computational neuroscience.
+My work primarily focuses on building deep learning and statistical machine learning methods for out-of-distribution (OOD) generalization and continually learning systems.
+Additionally, I have a keen interest in the applications of computer vision, geometric deep learning, signal processing, and biomedical data science.

-I received my Bachelor's degree in Biomedical Engineering from UoM in 2020 ( ranked *1st among ~950 undergrads* in the Faculty of Engineering).
+I received my Bachelor's degree in Biomedical Engineering from University of Moratuwa, Sri Lanka in 2020 ( ranked *1st among ~950 undergrads* in the Faculty of Engineering).
 I completed my thesis on *"Designing a Cost-Effective Dry Contact sEMG Sensor System for Controlling a Bionic Hand"* with Dr. [Simon Kappel](https://scholar.google.com/citations?user=HTFY3fsAAAAJ&hl=en) and Dr. [Thilina Lalitharatne](https://scholar.google.com/citations?user=0NvOK1kAAAAJ&hl=en).

 I worked as a Research Assistant at the [Florey Institute of Neuroscience and Mental Health](https://florey.edu.au/), University of Melbourne, Australia in 2017 and 2018 under the supervision of Prof. [Steve Petrou](https://www.florey.edu.au/science-research/scientist-directory/professor-steven-petrou) and Prof. [Saman Halgamuge](https://scholar.google.com.au/citations?user=9cafqywAAAAJ&hl=en).
 There, I developed ML & Signal Processing software for modelling genetic epilepsy using high density multi-electrode array (MEA) signals recorded from in-vitro neuronal networks.